hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 .. function:: fmod(x, y, out=None)

-   Compute remainder of division; inverse sign semantics from `remainder`.
+   Compute remainder of division.
+The remainder has the same sign as the dividend *x*.
+These are the same sign semantics as the C library function of the same name and the MatLab ``rem`` function.
+These are the *opposite* sign semantics of the `remainder` function and the standard Python modulus operator ``x % y``.

 .. function:: frexp(x, out1=None, out2=None)

    Decompose values into mantissa and twos exponent; inverse of `ldexp`.
+The mantissa data type is float; the exponent data type is int.

 .. function:: greater(x, y, out=None)